Step 1 Place the cloud template on your cardstock toward the top of scene.

 paper creating an area of sky.

 Step 3 Gradually lower and turn the template as you apply more layers of color and admire

 your cloudy sky.

 First, gather your tools for making cloudy skies.

-the beaver.
+using the beaver.
 While holding the SAMJ in place, align your

-stamp snuggly in the corner and carefully stamp it on the image sheet.
+stamp snuggly in the corner and carefully stamp it on the image

-imaging sheet.
-Holding the SAMJ in place, carefully remove the imaging
+the imaging sheet.
+Holding the SAMJ in place, carefully remove